AbhinavKaintura/Threat-Intelligence-Dashboard/README.md

 Components → Use all of the above for type-safe, styled, functional UI

-### Tailwind issues
+### Problems I faced during the project completion

-What I found:
+#### What I found:

 tailwind@4.0.0
 tailwindcss@4.1.13
 postcss@8.5.6
 autoprefixer@10.4.21
-The Problem: You had two different Tailwind packages installed:
+The Problem: I had two different Tailwind packages installed:

 tailwind (CLI tool for v4)
 tailwindcss (the actual CSS framework)